-Celestron Nature DX Review:
+Are you considering the Celestron Nature DX binocular?

 The Beginning Bird Watcher:

 One of the most important tips that I give to new birders is to get your hands on a decent set of binoculars.

-Unfortunately, those $20 binoculars are going to be so bad and frustrating to use that it may actually dissuade you from ever bird watching again!
-Instead of seeing birds you may just see blurry and foggy objects flying all over.
+Unfortunately, those $20 binoculars are going to be so frustrating to use that they may dissuade you from ever bird-watching again!
+Instead of seeing birds, you may just see blurry and foggy objects flying all over.

 The Celestron Nature DX represents the minimum investment you can make into optics and not be frustrated with the experience.

 Additionally, they’re relatively light and easy for kids to hold and wear around their necks.
 When my daughter is a few years older, she will be receiving these as her first binocular. ☺

 A common problem for many educators that want to teach about birding or ornithology is obtaining quality binoculars.
 I don’t know many schools that are loaded with extra money to spend on better optics.

-Reason #1: The BEST Image Among Entry Level Binoculars
+#2.
+The BEST Image Among Entry-Level Binoculars

 Not the Celestron Nature DX.

 There is a reason they are consistently ranked among the BEST budget binoculars year after year.
 It’s all about the image!
 Here are the reasons this binocular outperforms all of the competition in its price range:

 Quality Prisms and Multi-Coated Lenses:

-Reason #2: Tough Enough for Mother Nature
+#3.
+Tough Enough for Mother Nature (and Rowdy Kids!)

-They are waterproofed to protect against the occasional rainstorm or drop in the river.
+- First, they are waterproofed to protect against the occasional rainstorm or drop in the river.